Advice from Former MBA Admissions Officers

 - At least two individuals read each application: either two adcom members or a contract reader does the first pass, followed by an adcom member.

 - Admissions teams will often compare applicants from the same industry, the same firm, or even the same office location.
-Your toughest competition work a few cubicles away.
+Your toughest competition may work just a few “virtual” cubicles away.